Frances Reynolds (artist): Life

 She was born in 1729 and later kept Sir Joshua's house for many years after he came to London, and employed herself in miniature and other painting.
 But when her nieces, the Misses Palmer, were old enough to take her place, she (some point before 15 February 1779) left his house forever.
 The separation from her brother caused her lasting regret.

 Her brother made her an allowance, and she went first to Devon; and then, in 1768, to stay with a Miss Flint in Paris, where Reynolds visited her.
 She later lived as a lodger of Dr. John Hoole, whose portrait, prefixed to the first edition of his translation of Ariosto, was painted by her.

-On her brother's death in 1792 she took a large house in Queen's Square, Westminster, where she exhibited her own works, and where she died, unmarried, on 1 November 1807.
+On her brother's death in 1792 she took a large house in Queen Square, London, where she exhibited her own works, and where she died, unmarried, on 1 November 1807.

 Their other siblings included Mary Palmer and Elizabeth Johnson.